-Chronic absence is missing ten percent or more of the school year for any reason, including illness or family emergency, suspensions, and unexcused absences.
+Chronic absence is missing ten percent or more of the school year for any reason (missing 18 or more school days per year), including illness or family emergency, suspensions, and unexcused absences.
 Missing school for any reason can impact learning, and chronic absence has been associated with below grade level reading skills, course failure, and dropping out of school.
 If a student is chronically absent, the school principal will contact the parent/guardian to develop a plan for improved attendance.
 The Virginia Department of Education now uses each school's chronic absence rate as one of the measures to determine school accreditation and school quality.